alexandragranstrom/countdown-app/README.md

 # Countdown App

-A modern, responsive countdown application built with Angular that allows users to create and track upcoming events.
+A responsive countdown application built with Angular that allows users to create and track upcoming events.
 The app features dynamic text sizing that adjusts to fill the screen width while maintaining readability in both portrait and landscape modes.

 ## Features

 - Event countdown with days, hours, minutes, and seconds
 - Responsive design that works in both portrait and landscape modes
 - Dynamic text sizing that fills the screen width
-- Persistent storage of event details between page reloads
-- Clean, modern UI following Figma design specifications

 ## Prerequisites